ubc-cpsc/jekyll-faculty-template/README.md

-This is the UBC faculty webpage template bitbucket repository.
+This is the UBC CS faculty webpage template repository.

 # Getting Started